In order to develop on the next-generation platform, your workspace must be on a paid plan.

 Copy the slash command and paste it into any Slack conversation in the workspace you will be developing in.

-When you send the message containing the slash command, a modal will pop up, prompting you to grant certain permissions to the CLI.
+When you send the message containing the slash command, a modal will pop up, prompting you to grant certain permissions to the Slack CLI.
 Click the Confirm button in the modal to move to the next step.

 A new modal with a challenge code will appear.
 Copy that challenge code, and paste it back into your terminal: